 The place was packed with North Koreans dressed in their best – floor-length colourful gowns, suits, and ties or buttoned Communist jackets.
 Kim said they came with work groups from all over the country and were not Pyongyang people as they were tanned and their clothes often did not fit well or in the same style.

 The mausoleum is open only till noon and not every day of the week, I believe, to keep the crowds large with a steady stream of kowtowing.
-I felt somewhat embarrassed to have to bow so much to these tyrants, but there was no doubt that it was mandatory.
+I felt somewhat embarrassed to bow so much to these tyrants, but there was no doubt that it was mandatory.
 Besides all the guards, there were guys in suits examining our behaviour.

 Revolutionary Martyr Cemetery.
 This monument to the anti-Japanese fighters was on top of the largest hill in the area.
 It consisted of 158 (12 women) gray stone bases (listing their name, birthdate, date they joined the army and date of death) with a likeness in a large bronze bust.
 Dates of birth ranged from 1905 to 1923.
-They were dressed in uniforms if in the army or in civilian clothes if in the underground.
+They were dressed in uniforms if in the army or civilian clothes if in the underground.
 In rows of 14, the very top had the most important fifteen including the wife of #1 who was born in 1917 and died in 1949.
 I asked Pak if #1 had a concubine after she died and received the most scornful look – I shrank into the ground.

 Our guides described the Japanese-dominated years of 1905-45 as “like a prison”, “miserable lives”, and no rights and how the Great Leader liberated the country, how he devoted his entire life to the country with all his heart, and how respected he is, even today.
 He certainly came along at an auspicious time in the history of North Korea.